EndPointCorp/end-point-blog/2014/11/14/create-sales-functionality-within-spree.html.md

 spree install --auto-accept
 ```

 If all goes well, you should get a message that says, “Spree has been installed successfully.
 You’re all ready to go!
 Enjoy!”.
-Now the fun part—let’s go ahead and start our server to see what our demo app actually looks like.
+Now the fun part—​let’s go ahead and start our server to see what our demo app actually looks like.
 Run rails s to start the server and open up a new browser page pointing to the URL localhost:3000.

-*Note—when you navigate to localhost:3000, watch your terminal—you’ll see a lot of processes running in the background as the page loads simultaneously in your browser window.
+*Note—​when you navigate to localhost:3000, watch your terminal—​you’ll see a lot of processes running in the background as the page loads simultaneously in your browser window.
 It can be pretty overwhelming, but as long as you get a “Completed 200 OK” message in your terminal, you should be good to go!
 See it below:

 <div class="separator" style="clear: both; text-align: center;"><a href="/blog/2014/11/14/create-sales-functionality-within-spree/image-0-big.png" imageanchor="1" style="margin-left: 1em; margin-right: 1em;"><img border="0" src="/blog/2014/11/14/create-sales-functionality-within-spree/image-0.png"/></a></div>